privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // To be updated at a later date.
 }

-// Input to Buyer / DSP for advertising on Android App. message AndroidBuyerInput {
+// Input to buyer for advertising on Android App. message AndroidBuyerInput {
   // To be updated later if any custom fields are required to support Android.
 }

-// Input to Buyer / DSP for advertising on browsers. message BrowserBuyerInput {
+// Input to buyer for advertising on browsers. message BrowserBuyerInput {
   // This timeout can be specified to restrict the runtime (in milliseconds)
-  // of the Buyer's generateBid() scripts for bidding.
+  // of the buyer's generateBid() scripts for bidding.
 This can also be a
-  // default value if timeout is unspecified for the Buyer. int64 buyer_timeout_ms =  1;
+  // default value if timeout is unspecified for the buyer. int64 buyer_timeout_ms =  1;

   // This can be specified to limit the number of Interest Groups / Custom
-  // Audiences from a particular Buyer that participates in the auction.
+  // Audiences from a particular buyer that participates in the auction.
 This
-  // can also be a default value if the limit is unspecified for the Buyer. int64 buyer_group_limits = 2;
+  // can also be a default value if the limit is unspecified for the buyer. int64 buyer_group_limits = 2;
 }
 ```